Although time is in short supply in our multitasking, digital lives, it’s all about being 100% present in the time that you do spend with your kids.

-Your doctor will look purely at your symptoms to decide on this, making the decision diagnosis-based.
-They won’t look at how the condition was contracted in the first place, but rather the symptoms you are displaying at that current point in time.
-They will then decide where you should receive the treatment, either in the doctor’s rooms or in-hospital.
+Your doctor will look purely at your symptoms to decide whether you’re covered under a PMB.
+In other words, they won’t look at how the condition was contracted in the first place, but rather the symptoms you are displaying at that current point in time.
+They will then decide where you should receive the treatment in terms of in the doctor’s surgery or in hospital.

 Where can I get help with a PMB related issue?